ahmadajmi/learning-javascript/chapter3.md

 object.name; // undefined
 ```

-#### Javascript object constructor vs object literal.
+#### JavaScript Object constructor vs Object literal.

-There is no classes in JS, but is has constructor functions which uses syntax similar to class based languages.
+There is no classes in JS, but has constructor functions which uses syntax similar to class based languages.

 Objects can be used by your own constructor functions or some built-in JS objects like `Date()` and `Object()`.